RISE-UNIBAS/networks_gephi/README.md

 # **Network analysis in the Humanities.
 Gephi**

-Introduction course to Network analysis and visualization with Gephi By José Luis Losada
+Introduction course to Network analysis and visualization with Gephi.

+By José Luis Losada

 ☞ Course outline